-Parametric coding of audio signals has become a popular tool for representing these signals at very low bit rates [1-3].
+Parametric coding of audio signals has become a popular tool for representing audio signals at very low bit rates [1, 2, 3].
 A wide range of audio signals intuitively fit into the three-part model of Sines, Transients and Noise.
 Transients describe drum hits and the stacks of many instruments, sines describe signal components that have a distinct pitch, and noise often describes the rest of the signal that is neither sinusoidal nor transient.
 This model consists of three parts that work together and complement each other to form a complete and robust signal model, which makes possible a highly optimized audio compression scheme.

-To alleviate model mismatch problems, the three part of the model operate in series.
+However, because each part of the model assumes an underlying structure to the signal, modelling errors are inevitable (i.e. if a sinusoidal model represents a signal onset, the attack becomes smeared in time, resulting in a pre-echo).
+To alleviate model mismatch problems, the three part of the model work together and operate in series.
 First, transients are modelled and removed, leaving a residual signal.
 Then, sinusoids are modelled and removed, leaving a noise-like signal for the noise model.
 As such, each model captures signal components that are coherent to its underlying assumptions.

 The classical sinusoidal or harmonic model has been applied with success for the purpose of coding speech signals [4].
-This model comprises an analysissynthesis framework that represents a signal as the sum of a set of sinusoids (partials) with time-varying frequencies, phases, and amplitudes.
+This model comprises an analysis-synthesis framework that represents a signal as the sum of a set of sinusoids (partials) with time-varying frequencies, phases, and amplitudes.
 A large number of methods have been proposed for estimating the parameters of the sinusoidal model.
 Estimation of parameters is typically accomplished by peak picking the Short-Time Fourier Transform (STFT) [4].
 Usually, analysis by synthesis is used in order to verify the detection of every spectral peak.

 On the other hand, transients extraction is useful for those parts of audio signals with sharp attacks, because sinusoidal and noise models cannot represent them efficiently.
-In [3, 5, 6] different approaches for transient modelling are presented.
+In [3, 5, 6, 7] different approaches for transient modelling are presented.

 The three-part signal model is completed with a noise model for noise-like signals.
 Noise modelling has seen attention in the literature.
 LPC based schemes are the subject of much research.
-Another promising noise model has perceptual roots in that it uses energy on an Equivalent Rectangular Bandwidth (ERB) scale [7].
+Another promising noise model has perceptual roots in that it uses energy on an Equivalent Rectangular Bandwidth (ERB) scale [8].
 In this paper the three-part signal model is completed with a wavelet-based noise model.